Gumshoe Meaning: A Complete Detective Guide

 Gumshoe is a fun, old-school word that today mostly means a playful detective or someone snooping around.
 It originated from quiet shoes detectives wore but has evolved into casual slang used in texting, gaming, and social media.

-While it’s not common in professional settings, the Gumshoe meaning adds flavor to everyday chats and online conversations.
+While it’s not common in professional settings, the Gumshoe adds flavor to everyday chats and online conversations.
 Knowing what gumshoe means helps you join in or respond cleverly when friends call you one.

 So next time someone calls you a gumshoe, you’ll know it’s a lighthearted way to say you’re curious or good at uncovering secrets!